 Financial reporting has a conceptual framework.
 The FASB outlines this conceptual framework in CON 1 - 7.
-This theory will leverage that framework.
+This theory will leverage that framework but it is highly likely that it is equally applicable to other accounting frameworks.

 Per the FASB, the conceptual framework for financial reporting has two primary purposes.
 First, it serves as a foundation upon which the FASB constructs financial reporting standards that are internally sound and consistent.
 Second, the conceptual framework is intended to be used by the business community reporting or consuming financial information to help them better understand and apply financial reporting standards.